black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Example Code
 `el.ariaLabel = "Aria Label Value";`
 Set the aria-label attribute for the input element to the same value as the id attribute.

+# Step 19
+Append the input element to your container element as a child.

+You should now be able to see the cells of your spreadsheet.